 Certain corporate entities and consultants that are related to the Company's officers and directors or persons, holding more than 10% of the issued and outstanding shares of the Company, provide services to Treasury Metals.
-At December 31, 2014, there is \$4,112 of accounts receivables from Laramide Resources Ltd (December 31, 2013 - \$7,693 of payables), and \$25,970 of accounts receivable from Vena Resources Inc. (\$Nil at December 31, 2013), both companies have a director and an officer in common with Treasury Metals Inc. During the year Laramide charged \$176,136 for office space rent and other expenditures paid by Laramide on behalf of the Company.
-In 2013 Laramide charged \$458,551 for office space rent, administrative, financial investor relations services and other expenditures paid by Laramide on behalf of the Company.
-Transactions with Vena Resources Inc. are related to some administrative and general expenditures paid by the Company on its behalf in the current year.
+At March 31, 2015, there is \$27,132 of accounts receivables from Laramide Resources Ltd (December 31, 2014 - \$4,112), and \$45,998 of accounts receivable from Vena Resources Inc. (December 31, 2014 - \$25,970), both companies have a director and an officer in common with Treasury Metals Inc. During the period Laramide charged \$17,293 for office space rent net of expenditures paid by the Company on behalf of Laramide.
+In the same period of 2014 Laramide charged \$44,304 for office space rent, administrative, financial investor relations services and other expenditures paid by Laramide on behalf of the Company.
+Transactions with Vena Resources Inc. are related to some administrative and general expenditures paid by the Company on its behalf.